piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - What is a container
 - Understanding Virtual machine V/s Containers.
+- Challenges with the non-containerized applications
+- Docker Architecture
 - Containerize a sample To-Do list web app written in React JS.
+- Benefits of a multi-stage docker file
 - What are Azure container instances(ACI)
 - Azure DevOps CICD Pipeline to deploy to ACI